 Easy, Simple Trifle

-To keep things simple I have used shop bought trifle sponges and powdered custard made up about twice as thick as the directions.
+Sherry trifle is a simple dessert.
+It is easy to make and everyone loves it which is a delight when it takes little effort to make.
+To keep things simple I have used shop bought trifle sponges and powdered custard made up about twice as thick as the directions on the pack.

 Trifle sponges are very dry so they soak up plenty of fruit juice and sherry (if using).
 I suspect they would be difficult to replicate if you made your own – some 2 or 3 day old sponge cake that had been left out to dry might do the trick.
 In fact trifle might be a good way to use up any stale cake!

-One of the delights of a trifle is that you can use any fruit you like.
-Use seasonal fruit – fresh raspeberried or strawberries are wonderful when in season.
+One of the delights of a trifle is that you can use a variety of fruit.
+Use seasonal fruit – fresh raspeberries or strawberries are wonderful when in season.
 You can also use tinned or frozen fruit because the mushy texture with plenty of juice is perfect for a moist trifle!

-I used a 400g bage of frozen raspberries and a 500g bag of Forest Fruit frozen berries from Sainsburys.
-All the major supermarkets do frozen fruit checkout My Supermarket to find out the best value.
+I used a 400g bag of frozen raspberries and a 500g bag of Forest Fruit frozen berries.
+All the major supermarkets do frozen fruit.

 The quantity of fruit does not have to be that precise – just use what you have and add more if you think.
 900g of frozen fruit complete with all its juice was just right!